pingcap/docs-tidb-operator/en/deploy-tidb-monitor-across-multiple-kubernetes.md

 After collecting data using Prometheus, you can visualize multi-cluster monitoring data using Grafana.

-1. Obtain the Grafana Dashboards related to TiDB components by running the following command:
+1. Obtain the Grafana dashboard configuration files related to TiDB components by running the following command:

     {{< copyable "shell-regular" >}}